Allan-Nava/Allan-Nava.github.io/_posts/2023-03-31-allan-nava-hiway-media-github-com.markdown

 <div class="side-by-side">
     <div class="toleft">
-        <figcaption class="caption">HiWay Media</figcaption>
-        <p>HiWay Media is a digital boutique company making waves in the entertainment industry.
-We imagine, design, and develop digital ecosystems tailored to our clients' needs with the goal of building memorable experiences for everyone.</p>
+        <figcaption class="caption">HiWay Media is a digital boutique company making waves in the entertainment industry.
+We imagine, design, and develop digital ecosystems tailored to our clients' needs with the goal of building memorable experiences for everyone.</figcaption>
     </div>

     <div class="toright">